D50000/React.js-Application/README.md

 ## 10. State in React
 **State** is a object that contain all the component's data.
-Store at root component, and transfer with in props to chil components.
+Store at root component, and transfer with in props to children components.

 ## 11. Render Function